2.1.1. Which Computer Science Degree Should I Choose?

 The curriculum differences between the B.S. and B.A. are:

-- The B.S. doesn't require additional outside the major electives; The B.A. requires 18 credits of upper-division coursework outside of CSCI (This is where student can add minors, additional majors, or more CSCI-related courses if they want)
+- The B.S. doesn't require additional outside the major electives; the B.A. requires 18 credits of upper-division coursework outside of CSCI (This is where a student can add minors, additional majors, or more CSCI-related courses if they want)

 Most employers and graduate schools will not specify which type of computer science degree is required to apply for a given position.
 Students in the B.S. and B.A. programs will be competing for almost all of the same job and graduate school opportunities.
 What will make a student stand out to employers or graduate schools will be what surrounds their degree on their resume.
 Some of the possible opportunities students can pursue to add to their resume include research, TA positions, student group involvement and leadership, and internships.